ufoscout/infinitier/src/codecs/acm_encoder/readme.md

 The format's open-source reference is DLTCEP's `snd2acm` / `subband.cpp` / `packer.cpp` (Abel Cheung / TeamX, GPL); this crate is
-a faithful Rust port of that pipeline alongside a couple of simpler encoders for testing.
+a faithful Rust port of that pipeline (see: https://sourceforge.net/projects/gemrb/files/ ) alongside a couple of simpler encoders for testing.

 ## Three encoder paths